 Under A Deck

-Even if you store your kayaks under a deck, we still recommend getting them off the ground somehow.
+Even if you store your kayaks under a deck, we recommend getting them off the ground somehow.
 That could be through the use of kayaks stands or simply propping them up on blocks.

 On A Kayak Rack